ERITREA – The Trip

 M@P: Eritrea/Ethiopia (disputed) – Badme Triangle

 Qoahito Cultural Landscape Tentative WHS (02/03/2011).
 Qohaito is a plateau between 2,600-2,700 m above sea level.
-Situated between the Wadi-Haddas and Wadi-Komaile, the mountain range gives way to a flat plateau, 16km long and 4km and 400 meters wide with a perimeter of about 84 kilometers.
+Situated between the Wadi-Haddas and Wadi-Komaile, the mountain range gives way to a flat plateau, 16km long and 4km and 400 meters wide with a perimeter of about 84 kilometres.
 There are steep, rocky escarpments on all sides culminating at Ambasoira, the highest mountain in Eritrea (3,018 m).

-In antiquity, it was one of the precursors of the Aksumite civilizations and developed a complex society during the heyday of Aksum around 100-700 A.D. and extending from present day Sudan to the southern part of the Arabian Peninsula.
+In antiquity, it was one of the precursors of the Aksumite civilizations and developed a complex society during the heyday of Aksum around 100-700 A.D. and extending from present-day Sudan to the southern part of the Arabian Peninsula.
 They traded with the Roman and Byzantine Empires.

 The ancient port of Adulis on the Red Sea coast had two main routes into the highlands, Wadi-Haddas and Wadi-Komaile.
 Qohaito intercepted and benefited from trade caravans travelling to and from Aksum.
 Southern Eritrea was densely populated during the first millennium A.D. with extensive subsistence farming and cattle herding.